Packing for Yellowstone in Spring (List + Mistakes to Avoid)

 This article is based on my experience packing for a spring trip to Yellowstone National Park.

-1. We spent four days in Yellowstone during a two-week road trip.
-We began our road trip in Denver, passed through western South Dakota and Wyoming, and visited Grand Teton National Park, before finally arriving in Yellowstone.
+- We spent four days in Yellowstone during a two-week road trip.
+We began our road trip in Denver, passed through western South Dakota and Wyoming.
+Our trip included a visit to Grand Teton National Park, before finally arriving in Yellowstone.

-2. We flew to Denver from Charlotte, North Carolina, with carry-on luggage only.
-I did not check a suitcase.
+- We flew to Denver from Charlotte, North Carolina, with carry-on luggage only.
+I did not check my luggage.
 Everything for our two-week road trip had to fit into a backpack (which I used as my personal item) and my small rolling carry-on suitcase.

 Tip: use an editable digital packing list so that you can easily make changes to your packing list and duplicate lists for future trips.